-Any failure, actual or alleged, on the part of the county to monitor or enforce compliance with any of the insurance and indemnification requirements will not be deemed as a waiver of any rights on the part of the county.
+Any failure, actual or alleged, on the part of the County to monitor or enforce compliance with any of the insurance and indemnification requirements will not be deemed as a waiver of any rights on the part of the County.

 10. The SBCSS-FYSCP agrees to provide insurance set forth in accordance with the requirements herein.
 If the SBCSS-FYSCP uses existing coverage to comply with these requirements and that coverage does not meet the specified requirements, the SBCSS-FYSCP agrees to amend, supplement or endorse the existing coverage to do so.
-The type(s) of insurance required is determined by the scope of the contract services.

-Without in anyway affecting the indemnity herein provided and in addition thereto, the SBCSS-FYSCP shall secure and maintain throughout the contract term the following types of insurance with limits as shown:
+Without in anyway affecting the indemnity herein provided and in addition thereto, the SBCSS-FYSCP shall secure and maintain throughout the Contract term the following types of insurance with limits as shown: